hassanbinzubair/html/README.md

 ## Overview

-This folder contains HTML code and projects that I learned through **Code With Harry's YouTube Tutorials**, PDF notes, websites, and other learning resources.
+This Repository contains HTML code  that I learned through **Code With Harry's** YouTube Tutorials, PDF notes, websites, and other learning resources.
 It showcases my journey from beginner to advanced HTML concepts.

 ## Learning Path

-### Beginner Level

 - HTML Fundamentals
 - HTML Tags and Elements